10up/actions-wordpress/README.md

 # GitHub Actions for WordPress!

-Here is a collection of GitHub Actions to help with common needs for WordPress development.
-Specific documentation for each Action is in its respective respository.
+Here is a collection of GitHub Actions and workflows to help with common needs for WordPress development.
+Specific documentation for each Action is in its respective respository, and other example workflows leveraging existing Actions can be found in this repository.
 Ideas for future Actions can be found in [issues](https://github.com/10up/actions-wordpress/issues).

 [More information about GitHub Actions](https://github.com/features/actions/)